The APFJ 2014 Concerts

 area and has toured world wide.
 He has appeared on over 20

 recordings, including as a member of the Grammy-winning Joe Lovano Nonet.
-He will bring a quartet to our stage.

 Award-winning jazz vocalist Alexis Cole has made an impressive impact on